-The Superintendent shall appoint a Nondiscrimination Coordinator.
-The Superintendent and Building Principal shall use reasonable measures to inform staff members and students of this policy and grievance procedure.
+The Superintendent shall appoint a Nondiscrimination Coordinator, who also serves as the District's Title IX Coordinator.
+The Superintendent and Building Principal shall use reasonable measures to inform staff members and students of this policy and related grievance procedures.

-LEGAL REF.: 20 U.S.C. §1681 et seq., Title IX of the Education Amendments of 1972, implemented by 34 C.F.R.
+LEGAL REF.: 20 U.S.C. §1681 et seq., Title IX of the Education Amendments of 1972; 34 C.F.R.
 Part 106.